 Financial Ratios Comparison

-The following table presents a comparative analysis of key financial ratios between Company A (Hillenbrand, Inc.) and Company B (Columbus McKinnon Corporation) based on the most recent data.
+In this section, I present a comparative analysis of key financial ratios for Company A (Hillenbrand, Inc. – HI) and Company B (Columbus McKinnon Corporation – CMCO) based on the most recent data available.

 | Metric | Hillenbrand, Inc. (HI) | Columbus McKinnon Corporation (CMCO) |